 These terms, together with any covering letter or e-mail setting out specific details of the basis on which we are instructed, comprises our retainer.
 Kaurmaxwell Limited is a limited company registered in England and Wales under company number 11121299 (“KaurMaxwell”).
-The firm is authorised and regulated by the Solicitors Regulatory Authority.
+The firm is authorised and regulated by the Solicitors Regulatory Authority (“SRA”).
 References to a partner of the firm are to a director or shareholder of KaurMaxwell or employee or consultant of equivalent standing.
-A list of directors of KaurMaxwell is available for inspection at 16 High Holborn, London WC1V 6BX.
+A list of directors of KaurMaxwell is available for inspection at 5th Floor, 20 Old Bailey, London EC4M 7AN.

 We only advise on the law of England and Wales.
 We do not provide advice on the law of other jurisdictions, including Scotland, Northern Island, the Isle of Man or the Channel Islands.
 We do not provide advice on taxation matters (see further below).
 We will set out in a separate communication to you the scope of the work on which we are instructed before we carry out any substantive work on your behalf.

-3-Conflicts of interest When you first consult us, we will check whether there is any connection between the firm and your opponent or other party involved in the case.
+When you first consult us, we will check whether there is any connection between the firm and your opponent or other party involved in the case.
 If there is a connection and we believe this may give rise to a conflict of interest, we will not be able to accept instructions from you.
 Should a conflict of interest arise as a case develops, we will let you know.
-If this occurs, we may not be able to continue to represent you
+If this occurs, we may not be able to continue to represent you.

 When you instruct us, you will be advised in writing which partner will be responsible for dealing with your work.
 Partners at KaurMaxwell are heavily involved in all client matters on a day to day basis although work requiring less experience will be dealt with by more junior staff under partner supervision.